pjtunstall/a-ray-tracer-darkly/README.md

 - Metal: `Metal::new` takes a color and a fuzziness (`f64`) and returns an `Arc<dyn Material>`.
 - Dielectric: `Dielectric::new` takes a refractive index (`f64`) and returns an `Arc<dyn Material>`.

-Colors are defined by `Color::new`, which takes three `f64` values in the range [0.0, 1.0] for red, green, and blue.
+`Lambertian` represents materials with opaque, matt surfaces.
+Colors is defined by `Color::new`, which takes three `f64` values in the range [0.0, 1.0] for red, green, and blue.
 These can be accessed via the `r`, `g`, and `b` fields.

+`Metal`s are reflective.
 Fuzziness is an `f64` in the range [0.0, 1.0].
-Set it to 0.0 for a perfect mirror, 1.0 for no reflection.
+Set it to 0.0 for a perfect mirror, 1.0 for dull metal.

-Refractive index is relative.
+`Dielectric` is for clear materials like glass or water.
+Light rays are both reflected and refracted (bent as they enter the material).
+The refractive index is relative.
 Thus set it to 1.5 for a glass object in air, and 1/1.5 for an air bubble embedded in glass.
 Water in air is 1.33.
 Other values are easily looked up.

 ### vec3